-On came the profane and ribald crew faster than ever, already exulting in her capture, and threatening punishment for her flight.
-For a moment she looked wildly and anxiously around to see if there was no hope of escape.
+On come the profane and ribald crew faster than ever, already exulting in her capture, and threatening punishment for her flight.
+For a moment she looked wildly and anxiously around to see if there was no loope of escape.
 On either hand, far down below, rolled the deep, foaming waters of the Potomac, and before and behind were the rapidly approaching steps and noisy voices of her pursuers.
 Seeing how vain would be any further effort to escape, her resolution was instantly taken.
-She clasped her hands convulsively together, raised her tearful and imploring eyes toward heaven, and begged for the mercy and compassion there which was unjustly denied her on earth; then, exclaiming, "Henry, Clotelle, I die for thee!" with a single bound, vaulted over the railing of the bridge, and sank forever beneath the angry and foaming waters of the river!
+She clasped her hands convulsively together, raised her tearful and imploring eyes toward heaven, and begged for the mercy and comsion there which was unjustly denied her on earth; then, exclaiming the profession of the bridge, and sank forever beneath the angry and foaming waters of the river!